khelz424/Financial-Project/FinancialProject.md

 CONCLUSION

 In conclusion, this data analysis project has analysed and explored ways to utilise the data to create new columns.
-Which has lead to creating visuals with useful insights that users can make informative decisions about the future performance of their products.
+Which has lead to creating visuals with useful insights that users can make informative decisions about improving their financial performance.